 In most full time art programs of the last 100 years, students start right away drawing and painting from the live model.
 However, art students of the past first learned to draw by studying plaster casts of classical sculpture for a year or two before working from a live model.
 Students in my atelier spend their first year copying master drawings (called Bargue Plates) and drawing plaster casts, in graphite, before beginning painting.
 It can take 20-50 hours to complete a Bargue plate copy, and 40-80 hours to complete a beginner cast drawing, so how is it possible to teach such detailed and precise drawing methods online?

 Bargue Plate Copy by Sadie Valeri Atelier student Jennifer Israel

-Such slow, detailed artworks like these are not suitable for demonstrating with a single video.
-So the way I teach Classical Bargue Plates and Cast Drawing is through a series of short, manageable lessons.
+Such slow, detailed artworks like these are not suitable for demonstrating with a single video, so the way I teach Bargue Plate Copying and Cast Drawing online is through a series of short, manageable lessons.

 To study cast drawing with me online, my online student purchases an affordable beginner cast, one of the Features of Michelangelo's David (available through American and European sellers).
 I then guide the student through setting up the cast with an appropriate light source.
 The student then works through the steps for creating a classical drawing which they have learned through copying Bargue plates.
-They submit their progress weekly, and through detailed feedback they are able to execute a successful classical cast drawing at home.
+They submit their progress weekly, and through detailed written feedback they are able to execute a successful classical cast drawing at home.

+Students who complete even just one cast drawing find that their skills have dramatically improved for drawing and painting any subject.
 For more information about my online art classes and videos visit the VIDEOS page.